wgraba/nfl-picks/README.md

 A higher `Score` means a greater confidence.

+# Calculations
+The `Score` is determined by the though that teams that score more than their opponents tend to win games more often 🤔.

+This is very simplistic -
+* An entire season of stats (partial if currents season) is used
+* Determine difference between home team points and points against
+* Determine difference between away team points and points against
+* Whichever potins differential is greater is the winning team
+  * The `Score` is calculated by the different of winning team's points differential and the losing team's points differential

 # TODO
 - [ ] Move to `rich` python package instead of `tabulate`